Protohedgehog/open-research-glossary/glossary.md

 * **Intellectual property (IP) -** A legal term that refers to creations of the mind.
 Examples of intellectual property include music, literature, and other artistic works; discoveries and inventions; and phrases, symbols, and designs.

 * **Intellectual Property Rights (IPR) -** The rights given to the owners of intellectual property.
 IPR is protected either automatically (e.g., via copyright or design rights) or by registering or applying for it (e.g., trademarks, patents).
 Protecting your IP makes it easier to take legal action against anyone who steals or copies it.
-IPR can be legally sold, assigned or licenced by the creator to other parties, or jointly-owned.
+IPR can be legally sold, assigned or licensed by the creator to other parties, or jointly-owned.

 * **MIT License -** A popular open and permissive software license; [Source](http://opensource.org/licenses/MIT).